memery1446/DexAggregator/README.md

 ```
 5. Find account -0- on the terminal and copy the private key.
 In zero based accounting this is account -1-.

-6. Add the account to your Web3 wallet by selecting "import tokens" and pasting the private key.
+6. Add the account to your Web3 wallet by selecting "add an account or hardware wallet" and pasting the private key.

 7. Get an [Etherscan API key](https://etherscan.io/) for contract verification.
 Enter the API key into the .env file.
 This completes the .env file.